-The clashes take place on separate boards and a maximum of five heroes take part in them.
-The fights are played in turn-based system.
+The battles take place on separate boards and a maximum of five heroes take part in them.
+The fights are played in a turn-based system.
 To be successful, we need to make the most of the abilities of each character.
 As the game progresses, the skills of each character develop.
 The mechanics responsible for this is quite simple and intuitive - the more often we use a skill, the faster it becomes stronger, but also the power of the opponent is important here.

 The player also has the opportunity to join several different guilds that can be found in the game world.
 Each of them has different characteristics and offers different benefits.